* Downloadable versions*

 Competitors may be required to sign a Declaration Form or Board, in which case a notice to Competitors will be posted on the Notice Board outside the Club Office.

 The course areas shown in the sketch below are for guidance only.

 The course to be sailed is indicated by white numbers on red (port hand) or green (starboard hand) background posted on the Clubhouse below the signal mast, except in the case of Committee boat starts when the course will be displayed on the Committee boat.
 The numbers are to be read from left to right.
 If any class is required to sail a different course, this will be indicated by a board carrying a representation of the class flag which will be situated to the right of the general course and rounds indicator and precede the course and round indicator for that class.

-(a) in a northerly direction and one of the marks 5, 6, E or W is shown as the last of the series of marks to be rounded and is located North of the finishing line,
+- in a northerly direction and one of the marks 5, 6, E or W is shown as the last of the series of marks to be rounded and is located North of the finishing line, or

-boats shall finish when they cross the Finishing Line, having left mark F on the required side if such is indicated.
+boats will finish when they cross the Finishing Line, having left mark F on the required side if such is indicated.